sobhan-moosavi/sobhan-moosavi.github.io/_datasets/2019_traffic_weather_events.md

 | Other Precipitation | Any other type of of precipitation which cannot be assigned to previously described entity types. |  |

 ## Collection Process
+Traffic data is collected from [MapQuest](https://www.mapquest.com/) using an API, for a period of two years.
+Weather data is collected from [Weather Underground](https://www.wunderground.com/) using their API for the same period of time (i.e., from August 2016 to August 2018).
+Plesse visit [our paper](#) to learn more about the data collection and processing steps.

 ## Coverage
 The data coverage is country-wide.
 It currently contains data for the [Contiguous United States](https://en.wikipedia.org/wiki/Contiguous_United_States){:target="_blank"}.
 Following diagrams show the number of data records (i.e., events) based on traffic or weather for different states.